christopherkmoore/sync/README.md

 # devsync

 Bidirectional dev environment sync over SSH.
-Built for syncing code between a personal machine and a work machine on the same network.
+Sync something between two computers on the same network (or not, if you're into that sort of thing).

 ## Quick Start